As part of your course, you might choose to do a work placement. Find out more about what you are allowed to do.

 The following criteria apply to course-related work placements:

 - The period spent on a work placement must not exceed half the total length of the course being undertaken in the UK.
 The only exception is in the case of courses which have a statutory requirement that the placement makes up more than half of the course, such as teacher training courses

 - If you're only studying part of your course in the UK and studying the remainder at your home university, the work placement must form part of the overseas qualification.
 You must also study at least half of your time in the UK.

 Work placements that are course-related and are part of the assessment process can be more than the 10 or 20 hours work per week that you are entitled to work under Tier 4.

 You can decide to do a work placement after your course has started.
 It's likely that you'll need to make a further Tier 4 application to allow time to complete your studies.
-Due to change in Tier 4 policy you will need to make this application outside the UK in your home country or country of normal residence.
-Check our guidance on the process of applying under tier 4 outside the UK.
+You can now make your new Tier 4 application in the UK, please see guidance on our extending your visa in the UK page.

 Sandwich courses (courses which include a work placement)